thesirenoftitan/java/README.md

 # java
-Java projects from my Masters course
+Java projects from my Masters course including my exam piece Some programs from problem sets in 'Java in Two Semesters'